 The validity of the Temporary Visitor’s Visa indicates the period of time that the visa holder must use the visa before it expires, and not the period of time the holder is allowed to stay in the Philippines.
 For example, a holder of a Philippine single-entry Temporary Visitor’s Visa, which is valid for 3 months from the date of issue, must use the visa within that 3-month period.
 The visa-holder must not interpret the 3-month validity period as permission to stay in the Philippines for 3 months.

 The initial length of stay for all holders of the Temporary Visitor's Visa is 59 days.
 Those whose stays in the Philippines will exceed 59 days must secure an extension of stay from the Bureau of Immigration and pay the required fees.

 Unaccompanied non-Filipino minors travelling to the Philippines must obtain a Temporary Visitor’s Visa prior to travel, regardless of the length of stay in the Philippines.

-Furthermore, under Section 29(a)(12) of the Philippine Immigration Act, non-Filipino children below fifteen (15) years of age who are unaccompanied by a parent or not coming to a parent in the Philippines can be excluded entry to the Philippines.
-However, such unaccompanied children may be granted entry with a Waiver of Exclusion Ground (WEG) from the Bureau of Immigration upon arrival in the Philippines.
+Furthermore, under Section 29(a)(12) of the Philippine Immigration Act, non-Filipino children below 15 years of age who are unaccompanied by a parent or not joining a parent already in the Philippines can be excluded entry to the Philippines.
+However, such unaccompanied children may be granted entry upon securing a Waiver of Exclusion Ground (WEG) from the Bureau of Immigration on arrival in the Philippines.

 The adult accompanying the child(ren) must bring the documentary requirements listed below and upon arrival at the port of entry in the Philippines, obtain application forms for the Waiver of Exclusion (WE) from the Immigration Duty Supervisor (IDS).
 The accomplished WE application form and documentary requirements will be submitted to the IDS.
 A waiver fee will apply for each child.